mattkime/test-cart/README.md

 - I used static type checking via flow and ommitted code comments, JSDoc style or otherwise.
 The hope is that the function names and type annotations are expressive enough to understand the code.
-This might be insufficient in a larger codebase but more than enough for a small tool.
+This might be insufficient in a larger codebase but enough for a small tool.
 Ultimately its up to my teammates to determine if communication has been effective.